+'''

-diagnose remoteMirror (primary [primaryVolumeName] | primaries [primaryVolumeName1 ... primaryVolumeNameN]) testID=connectivity
+diagnose syncMirror (primary [primaryVolumeName] |

+primaries ["primaryVolumeName1" ... "primaryVolumeNameN"])

+testID=connectivity

+'''

 Parameter Description primary or primaries The name of the primary volume of the remote mirror pair that you want to test.
-You can enter more than one primary volume name.
-Enclose the primary volume names in square brackets ([]).
+Enclose the primary volume name in square brackets ([]).
 If the primary volume name has special characters, you also must enclose the primary volume name in double quotation marks (" ").
+You can enter more than one volume name.
+Enclose all of the volume names in one set of square brackets ([]).
+Enclose each volume name in double quotation marks (" ").
+Separate each volume name with a white space.